Antioxidative stress: Correlation with medical conditions

 Many antioxidative compounds are also antinutrients, such as phenolic compounds, found in plant foods belonging to the families of phenolic acids, flavonoids, isoflavonoids, and tocopherols, among others.
 Phenolic compounds found in foods generally contribute to their astringency and may also reduce the availability of certain minerals such as zinc.
 Zinc deficiency is characterized by growth retardation, loss of appetite, and impaired immune function.
 In more severe cases, zinc deficiency causes hair loss, diarrhea, delayed sexual maturation, impotence, hypogonadism in males, and eye and skin lesions.

 High-dose supplements of antioxidants may be linked to health risks in some cases, including higher mortality rates.
 For example, high doses of beta-carotene and vitamin E was found to increase the risk of lung cancer and overall mortality in smokers.
 High doses of vitamin E may increase risks of prostate cancer and one type of stroke.
 Antioxidant supplements may also interact with some medicines.

 Role of free-radicals

-The primary factor in antioxidants causing or promoting the aforementioned health issues, is the attenuation or inactivation of reactive oxygen species (ROS), which immune system responders utilize to kill or destroy pathogens, mainly bacteria and fungi.
+The primary factor in antioxidants causing or promoting the aforementioned health issues, is the attenuation or inactivation of reactive oxygen species (ROS), which immune system responders use to kill or destroy pathogens, mainly bacteria and fungi.
 ROS produce free-radicals as a by-product of the oxygen burst used to kill pathogens.
 Excess free-radicals that are not effectively scavenged and collected result in oxidative stress that can also be harmful.

 Free-radicals are not the enemy that popular culture has made them out to be, as they aid in proper biochemical signaling that make them necessary in a healthy immune system.
 Several complex biological free-radical collection systems already exist for the purpose of scavenging, which normally, do not require augmentation by supplementation of antioxidants to function nominally.
-Disrupting these natural processes by use of antioxidants may have additional undesired results beyond stimulating disease conditions, such as, interference with anti-cancer drugs, so the intensification of the antioxidant protection is not always favorable for the host.